Hammocks are often seen as a symbol of relaxation, sleeping, leisure, and summer.

 You should know that hammocks do have weight limits.
 A small holds 220 lbs, medium up to 308 lbs, up to a XL size supporting 705 lbs.

-There are some safety tips for the proper use of hammocks to keep you out of danger:
+Safety tips for the proper use of hammocks to keep you out of danger:

 Not very high from the ground

 The greatest risk of hammocks especially for the children that hammocks are very high from the ground.
 Children can jump and fall down from hammocks, if hammocks are not high from the ground it would not affect the child much.
 Remember the higher you are the harder you fall.
+Ouch.

 The ground is not rocky it should be soft